urbit/docs/using/messaging.md

 ## Quickstart

-The most common use of talk right now is as a single IRC or Slack channel (`~dopzod/urbit-help`) and direct messages.
+The most common uses of Talk right now are communicating over a public chat channel called `~dopzod/urbit-help` and sending direct messages.
 Everyone is more than welcome in `~dopzod/urbit-help`.
 It's the place to get help, ask questions and chat about Urbit in general.

-There are two ways of using Talk: from the terminal running the Urbit process, or through the Landscape web UI available at `http://localhost/~~/landscape` (in some cases, Urbit will proxy over port 8080, in which case this link becomes `http://localhost:8080/~~/landscape`).
+There are two ways of using Talk: from the terminal running the Urbit process, or through the Landscape web UI available at `http://localhost/~~/landscape`.

 If you're using Landscape for the first time, you'll need to enter a code to gain access.
 You can obtain this code by running `+code` from the Dojo.

 ### Joining a Channel

 In Hall, a medium for a message is called a _circle_.
 There are four types of circles, but we for now we'll be dealing with the _channel_: a publicly accessible chatroom for general use.
 We'll discuss the other three kinds in the [manual](#manual) section.

 Let's join the `~dopzod/urbit-help` channel.
 Use `ctrl-x` to switch from Dojo to Talk.